kevinblumenfeld/Posh365/Posh365/docs/Set-CloudLicense.md

 ### -------------------------- EXAMPLE 10 --------------------------
 ```
-Connect-ToCloud -Tenant Contoso -AzureADver2
+Connect-Cloud -Tenant Contoso -AzureADver2

 Get-Content .\upns.txt | Set-CloudLicense -TemplateMode
 ```

 This is meant to level-set the end-users with the same options.

 Here is an example of a scenario.
 The end-users all have 3 Skus E3, E5 & EMS.
-The command listed in this example is executed and The person running the script makes the following selections in the presented GUI:
+The command listed in this example is executed and The person running the script makes the following selections in the presented GUI:  1.
-1. 4 options are chosen for Sku E3
+4 options are chosen for Sku E3  2.
-2. 7 options are chosen for Sku E5
+7 options are chosen for Sku E5 3.
-3. Zero options are chosen for Sku EMS
+Zero options are chosen for Sku EMS

-For each End-User in the upns.txt, the result would be the following:
+For each End-User in the upns.txt, the result would be the following: 1.
-1. Sku E3: They will have assigned exactly the 4 options** - all the other Sku's options will be disabled
+Sku E3: They will have assigned exactly the 4 options** - all the other Sku's options will be disabled 2.
-2. Sku E5: They will have assigned exactly the 7 options** - all the other Sku's options will be disabled
+Sku E5: They will have assigned exactly the 7 options** - all the other Sku's options will be disabled 3.
-3. Sku EMS: Will remain unchanged, regardless of what the end-user had previously.
+Sku EMS: Will remain unchanged, regardless of what the end-user had previously.
-* ** in addition to any mandatory options
+* in addition to any mandatory options

 ## PARAMETERS